pauljonescodes/Rutgers-University-Notes/Philosophy/Epistemology.md

         -   *Pure* coherentism is all justified beliefs being justified in relation to other beliefs.

-### An application of the Foregoing Categorization
+### An application of the Foregoing Categorization {#an-application-of-the-foregoing-categorization}

 -   Williamson thinks that "E = K", that one's *knowledge* is *equal* to what one *evidentially believes*.